 Southern Resident Orcas Are Critically Endangered

 - NOAA listed the Southern Residents as endangered in 2005 when there were 88 orcas.
-Now, a decade later, there were 81.
+A decade later, there were 81.
 In 2019 there are 75.

 - The SRKW historical population was approximately 140 whales (Species in the Spotlight Report, p.
 30.)